lablup/backend.ai/docs/dev/adding-kernels.rst

 Any Docker image based on Alpine 3.17+, CentOS 7+, and Ubuntu 16.04+ which satisfies the above prerequisites may become a Backend.AI kernel image if you add the following image labels:

+.. versionchanged:: 24.09.0

+   It became possible to use vanilla Docker images in the registry that have *no* Backend.AI-specific metadata labels at all.
+   Those images will allow attaching arbitrary AI accelerators and provide the intrinsic ``ttyd`` and ``sshd`` services.

 * Required Labels

   * ``ai.backend.kernelspec``: ``1`` (this will be used for future versioning of the metadata specification)